 That’s a pretty good definition.
 But it doesn’t tell the whole story.

-A study released recently by the Pew Research Center found younger and older Americans in 2017 see the world much differently, creating the largest generation gap since the tumultuous years of the 1960s.
+A study released recently by the Pew Research Center found younger and older Americans see the world much differently, creating the largest generation gap since the tumultuous years of the 1960s.
 The study said Americans of different ages are increasingly at odds over a range of social and technological issues.
-That divide grew greater after the 2008 election, when 18- to 29-year-olds voted for Democrat Barack Obama by a 2-to-1 ratio.
-It continues to grow since the 2016 election.
+That divide grew greater after the 2008 election when 18- to 29-year-olds voted for Democrat Barack Obama by a 2-to-1 ratio.
+It has continued to grow since the 2016 and 2020 elections.

 Almost eight in ten people believe there is a major difference in the point of view of younger people and older people today, according to the independent public opinion research group.

 The top areas of disagreement between young and old, according to the Pew Research Study, are the use of technology and taste in music.
 Slightly behind these areas of difference are listed the following:

 - Moral values

 - Respect for others

 - Political views